Fluentd: Overview

 Fluentd was positioned for "big data," semi- or un-structured data sets.
 It analyzes event logs, application logs, and clickstreams.
 According to Suonsyrjä and Mikkonen, the "core idea of Fluentd is to be the unifying layer between different types of log inputs and outputs.", Fluentd is available on Linux, macOS, and Windows.

 History

 Fluentd was created by Sadayuki Furuhashi as a project of the Mountain View-based firm Treasure Data.
 Written primarily in Ruby, its source code was released as open-source software in October 2011.
 The company announced $5 million of funding in 2013.

 Treasure Data was then sold to Arm Ltd. in 2018.

 Users

 Fluentd was one of the data collection tools recommended by Amazon Web Services in 2013, when it was said to be similar to Apache Flume or Scribe.
-Google Cloud Platform's BigQuery recommends Fluentd as the default real-time data-ingestion tool, and uses Google's customized version of Fluentd, called google-fluent, as a default logging agent.
+Google Cloud Platform's BigQuery recommends Fluentd as the default real-time data-ingestion tool, and uses Google's customized version of Fluentd, called google-fluentd, as a default logging agent.